Finesse/web-fonts-repository/README.md

 ### Usage

-Add the `<link>` tag to the HTML code of the page on which you want to embed a font:
+Add a `<link>` tag to the HTML code of the page on which you want to embed a font:

 ```html
 <link rel="stylesheet" href="http://web-fonts-repository.local/css?family=Open+Sans:400,400i,700,700i|Roboto:300,400" />